 Yu-Gi-Oh: Yugi/Atem (Another case where I feel like making my distaste for this M/M pairing clear; like Angel and Spike, Yugi and Atem are more like BROTHERS than LOVERS as far as I'm concerned)

 Superman (Clark Kent)/Power GirlDazzler (Allison Blaire): Even if recent chapters of the Last Son series have clarified that her successful part-Kryptonian genome is because of genetic engineering by HYDRA and Mister Sinister rather than natural genetics, the fact remains that the woman's too perfect to be realistic; while the rest of the story is great- particularly Mark's 'upgrade' to Brainiac 5 and the last fight against Zod- as far as I'm concerned, the sooner the writer kills Allison off, the sooner Clark can get on with meeting up with Lois Lane and getting involved with the person he's MEANT to be with

 My 'Do' and 'Don't' List

-My opinion on slash is varied; I will read stories featuring characters who are clearly established as gay, but I won't read anything between characters who have been established as straight (So Willow Rosenberg/Tara MacClay would work, but Daniel Jackson/Jack O'Neill is DEFINITELY out, and don't even get me STARTED on this one Bones/Dollhouse crossover which featured Booth/Ballard for no apparent reason other than the heck of it; there is NO canonical evidence that any of the aforementioned characters have ever had a homosexual thought in their lives, so pairing them off even for a MOMENT ruined a potentially great plot for me just to satisfy some writer's pointless desire).
+My opinion on slash is varied; I will read stories featuring characters who are clearly established as gay, but I won't read anything between characters who have been established as straight (So Willow Rosenberg/Tara MacClay would work, but Daniel Jackson/Jack O'Neill is DEFINITELY out, and don't even get me STARTED on this one Bones/Dollhouse crossover which featured Booth/Ballard for no apparent reason other than the heck of it; there is NO canonical evidence that any of the aforementioned characters have ever been that way inclined).

 MPreg stuff is just stupid; where is the POINT in violating the laws of nature is such a manner?